cortex-js/compute-engine/src/docs/guide-augmenting.md

 The `signature` property defines how the function can be used.
 It is a `FunctionDefinition` object with the following properties (all are optional):

 - `domain`: the domain of the function.
-The `Function` domain represents any function.
-"NumericFunction" represents a function whose arguments are number and that returns a numeric value.
+The `Functions` domain represents any function.
+"NumericFunctions" represents a function whose arguments are number and that returns a numeric value.
 More complex domains can be specified to described the domain of the arguments of the function and the domain of its return v